stal-ix/stal-ix.github.io/PKG.md

 {% endblock %}
 ```

-You can learn about {{super()}} from the Jinja2 documentation: [https://jinja.palletsprojects.com/en/3.1.x/](https://jinja.palletsprojects.com/en/3.1.x/).
+More information about {{super()}} can be found in the Jinja2 documentation: [https://jinja.palletsprojects.com/en/3.1.x/](https://jinja.palletsprojects.com/en/3.1.x/).

-Main templates:
+## Main templates

 * autohell.sh - GNU build system without running autoreconf
 * autorehell.sh - same as above, but with running autogen.sh, bootstrap.sh, or autoreconf directly

 They inherit the make.sh template with all its available blocks.

-Additionally, they contain a block with arguments for running configure:
+In addition, they contain a block with arguments for running `configure`:

 ```shell
 {% block configure_flags %}